rafael-santiago/kryptos/doc/MANUAL.md

 }
 ```

-The third ``PEM`` buffer function is destinated to read multiprecision data.
+The third ``PEM`` buffer function is intended for reading multiprecision data.
 The following code does the job:

 ```c
 /*